 Google Chrome is the most popular browser in the world, however, there seems to be an issue where they are unable to resolve, which is the high memory usage.
 Google’s upcoming releases of the Chrome web browser brings along with it two new optimization options in the form of “Memory Saver” and “Energy Saver.”
 This is a band-aid solution.

 Another reason to use an unknown browser is people are less likely to know your browsing history if they have access to your computer.
-The first browser they will go thru are the usual suspect, Chrome or Edge.
+The first browser they will go through are the usual suspects, Chrome or Edge.
 Open source browsers tend to have more emphasis on security and privacy.
 While browsers developed by commercial companies eventually are there to make money for the company, usually, in the form of advertising.

 Waterfox is a high performance browser based on the Mozilla platform.
 Made specifically for 64-bit systems, Waterfox has one thing in mind: speed.
 The best way to browse the web today.
 Waterfox gives you a sane way to browse the web.
 Built with you, the user, in mind.